gchure/phd/src/frontmatter/acknowledgements.md

 Biology of the Cell course in 2018.
 During this time, I met dozens of graduate students, professors, post docs, research technicians, and more who have all helped me develop as a scientist and educator.
-In no particular order, I would like to Celine Alkelmade, George Bell, Ambika Nadkarni, Damien Dudka, Cat Triandafillou, Mason Kamb, Lizzy Mueller, Chandrima Patra, Miranda Hunter, Kyle Naughton, Cayla Jewett, Emily Meltzer, Roya Huang, Charlotte Strandkvist, Simon Alamos, Sean McInally, Karna Gowda, Alina Guna, Nalin
+In no particular order, I would like to thank Celine Alkelmade, George Bell, Ambika Nadkarni, Damien Dudka, Cat Triandafillou, Mason Kamb, Lizzy Mueller, Chandrima Patra, Miranda Hunter, Kyle Naughton, Cayla Jewett, Emily Meltzer, Roya Huang, Charlotte Strandkvist, Simon Alamos, Sean McInally, Karna Gowda, Alina Guna, Nalin